Consuelo Alba | WFF Executive Director & Co-Founder

 Edwardo Rojas | Live Event Production Coordinator

-Owner of XXIII HRS music promotion company, co-owner of Watsonville Music, and founding member & bassist of the Watsonville-based band Pop Bottle Bombers.
-As a local promotor, Edwardo has presented dozens of live acts & DJ’s in Watsonville, including Celso Piña, Sonora Dinamita, Adán Jodorowsky, La Plebe, Gabriela Penka, Buyepongo, and others.
+Edwardo is owner of XXIII HRS music promotion company, DJ, former co-owner of Watsonville Music, founding member & bassist of the Watsonville-based band Pop Bottle Bombers.
+As a local promotor, Edwardo has presented dozens of live acts & DJ’s in Watsonville, including Celso Piña, Sonora Dinamita, Adán Jodorowsky, La Plebe, Gabriela Penka, Buyepongo, Qiuén Save and many more.

 John Speyer | Watsonville Film Festival Co-Founder